hemashushu/clobaframe-cloud/README.md

 Unit test
 ---------

-1. Complete all clobaframe unit tests first.
+1. Complete all clobaframe unit tests.

+2. Install clobaframe library into local Apache Maven repository.

-2. Check out source code to any folder.
+3. Check out source code to any folder.

-3. Register AWS and get a credentials file, and save the file into /etc/clobaframe folder.
+4. Register AWS and get a credentials file, and save the file into /etc/clobaframe folder.

 /etc/clobaframe/AwsCredentials.properties